Tinkerforge/doc/en/source/Transitioning_Guide_1To2.rst

 As a first step you need to update all of your Bricklet firmwares and Brick plugins.
 See above for information about the updating procedure.

-The IPConnection has several new functions that are implemented for all languages, they include:
+The IP Connection has several new functions that are implemented for all languages, they include:

 * connect